nci/gsky/Documents/ows/README.md

 say which NetCDF files have contributed to it.
 This document describes a module added to GSKY to list the \*.nc files and display them as links to download from a THREDDS server.

-Though initially thought that it was a required functionality (my mistake!) it was later found to be of no consequence.
+Though initially considered that it was a required functionality (my mistake!) it was later found to be of no consequence.
 Still, retaining this document for any possible future requirement.

 GSKY_Crawl_MAS (.docx, .pdf, .pptx and .ppsx)